College Access Programs

 Examples of College Access Programs Addressing SDOH

-- The College Knowledge Project in Mississippi and College Countdown MS are both programs that support students through the college admission process, including applying for financial aid.
+- The College Knowledge Project in Mississippi and College Countdown MS are programs that support students through the college admission process, including applying for financial aid.
 College Countdown MS aims to increase the number of students across the state who apply and are accepted into higher education programs.
-The program also provides one-on-one financial counseling to help students navigate payment options.
+The program provides one-on-one financial counseling to help students navigate payment options.

 - College Advising Corps is a national program working to encourage low-income, first-generation college students to apply to higher education.
 The program uses both an in-person model and virtual model that connects college graduates with other students around the country.